 Chalet Comellas, born in Tampa, Florida, lives and works in Nashville, Tennessee.
 Her studio practice reflects a personal connection to the complex histories surrounding the Latin Diaspora, and employs expanded forms of painting, sculpture, video, sound, and digital media to engage viewers visually and sonically.
 Through these experimental time-based frameworks, and the use of audio visual archives, she illuminates the interplay between materiality, spirituality, and technology.

 Comellas holds an MFA in Interdisciplinary Arts from Florida State University and has taught lecture-based critical writing courses focused on contemporary art and the environment along with studio arts classes, that include 2D and 3D Design, Drawing & Painting, Creative Photography, Time-Based Media Foundations, and Contemporary Art Foundations.
-She currently co-directs Unrequited Leisure, an artist-run curatorial project space founded in 2019 with her artistic collaborator, Clinton Sleeper.
+She is currently a Visiting Assistant Professor at Austin Peay State University and co-directs Unrequited Leisure, an artist-run curatorial project space founded in 2019 with her artistic collaborator, Clinton Sleeper.
 Artists selected for solo and group exhibitions at UL explore screen-based approaches to critical and topical investigations through video, code, and net-based art.

 Her work has been presented at numerous museums, academic institutions, and galleries including the Albany Museum of Art, Boca Raton Museum of Art, Doral Museum of Art, University of Arizona, Colorado College, Florida A&M University, University of Science and Arts of Oklahoma, Laundromat Art Space, Miami, FL; InLight Richmond, Richmond, VA; LABSpace, Hillsdale, NY; EYEDRUM, Atlanta, GA; and Shoebox Projects, Los Angeles, CA. Selected group exhibitions include the Terrain Biennial 2021, Chicago, IL; ART I-10, part of P.S.
 Satellites: A Project of Prospect 4 New Orleans, and the Miami New Media Festival, which premiered in Florida and traveled to Venezuela, Italy, Aruba, and the Netherlands.
 As a collaborating artist, Comellas has been invited to exhibit at Flashpoint Gallery, Washington D.C.; Grace Exhibition Space, Brooklyn, NY; and Fountain Art Fair, Miami, FL.